 - Apollo 11 was a spaceflight mission that landed the first humans on the surface of the Moon.

 - Neil Armstrong was the commander of this mission, Buzz Aldrin was the lunar module pilot, and Michael Collins was the command module pilot.

 - They landed a spacecraft named “Apollo Lunar Module Eagle” on the Moon surface.

 18. Neil Armstrong Religion

-- Neil Armstrong’s family was a devoutly religious, however, according to Armstrong his family did not force their religious beliefs on him.
+- Neil Armstrong’s family was devoutly religious, however, according to Armstrong, his family did not force their religious beliefs on him.

 - In the late 1950s, Neil Armstrong decided to lead a troop of Boy Scouts for which he applied at a local Methodist church.

 - In the portion of religious affiliation at the paperwork, Neil Armstrong described himself as a “Deist”.